MYC000801/MYC000801.github.io/index.md

 Hi!
 I am a ~~first~~ second year Ph.D. student in the Department of Electrical & Computer Engineering at [Boston University](https://www.bu.edu/eng/academics/departments-and-divisions/electrical-and-computer-engineering/).
 I am fortunate to work with [Prof. Xuezhou Zhang](https://zhangxz1123.github.io/).
 Prior to this, I obtained my bachelor’s degree from [Huazhong University of Science and Technology](https://eic.hust.edu.cn/).

 My research lies in the areas of Reinforcement Learning, Online Learning, Bandits and Optimization.
-Currently my focus is in making Interactive Decision Making **parameter-free** and **scale-free**, and developing efficient and unified algorithms for scientific and engineering applications.
+Currently my focus is in making Interactive Decision Making process **parameter-free** and **scale-free**, and developing efficient and unified algorithms for scientific and engineering applications.

 ## Research Interests